MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-libraries.md

 ## Option 1: Adding Spark libraries to custom environment

-You can move libraries to an environment as follows:
+You can move Spark pool libraries to an environment as follows:

 1.	**Open Synapse Studio**: Sign-in into the Azure portal.
 Navigate to your Azure Synapse workspace and open the Synapse Studio.
 1.	**Locate Spark libraries**: